 - 50 Degree Pitch = 2740mm high.

 Should your roof be thatched or made of any other combustible material, then as you can imagine these distances must increase.
 As illustrated below, if your flue exits through the roof within Section A then you are required to rise at least 1800mm vertically above the roof surface AND at least 600mm above the ridge.
-Alternatively, if your flue exits within Section B then your vertical distance remains at least 1800mm but your height above the ridge must increase to at least 2300mm:
+Alternatively, if your flue exits within Section B then your vertical distance remains at least 1800mm and at least 2300mm horizontally from the roof surface:

 It is worth noting that the distances highlighted above are minimum distances only and your system may be required to extend beyond these to create a sufficient draw.